 Just because a breeder has a valid council license to breed dogs does not mean we will automatically allow them to use our service.
 If we believe someone to be a large commercial breeder and not looking after their dogs, we will prevent them from using our platform.

 We also work closely with local councils and animal welfare organisations to prevent known puppy farmers from using our website.
 Our Pets4Homes.co.uk website was founded for pet owners, responsible hobby breeders and rescue centres, and we have a zero tolerance approach to irresponsible individuals attempting to abuse our platform.

 What kind of adverts do you not allow on the site?

 We have a list of standards we have created that we stick to when approving or rejecting adverts.
-You can read them by clicking here.
+You can read them in our Terms and Conditions here.
 We also follow the Pet Advertising Advisory Groups (PAAGS's) minimum standards which you can find here.

 How might I have an unsatisfactory rehoming experience?